laminlabs/lamindb/README.md

 #>    └── transform: py-quickstart.py
 ```

-It also means you can query the artifact by the filename of the script or notebook:
+It also means you can query the artifact by the filename of the script or notebook.

 ```python
 ln.Artifact.filter(transform__key="py-quickstart.py").df()